sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

         </AppendGroup>
     ```

-4. Add Office Desktop Bridge app Start Menu tiless.
+4. Add Microsoft Office Start Menu tiles.
 This is a requirement for OEMs that participate in the Jumpstart program.

     You can have tiles appear on the Windows 10 Start menu for Word, PowerPoint and Excel.
 The tiles appear in a designated area for Microsoft apps (upper left in the following diagram).
 All additional apps will be accessible in the Apps list on the left.